 Ground Beef and Brussels Sprouts

 You can definitely use other ground meats like chicken or turkey.
-And if you’ve read this far but hate brussels sprouts, other veggies would work fine here.
+If you’ve read this far but hate brussels sprouts, other veggies would work fine here.
 I mentioned my ground beef and broccoli recipe above, as an example.
 And my low carb cheeseburger skillet (radishes).
 And my Greek ground chicken and veggie skillet is a great example of how you could oven roast a bunch of veggies with your cooked sweet chili ground beef.

-Broccoli, green beans, zucchini, bok choy, or peppers all come to mind as alternatives.
+Broccoli, green beans, zucchini, bok choy, or peppers all come to mind as other alternatives.